bennett4/Mimmee/README.md

 # mimmee

-A Flutter app designed to enable to user to create beats from scratch
+A Flutter app designed to enable the user to create beats from scratch